CelikAbdullah/my-recipe-app/README.md

 # MyRecipeApp

-This is an Android app project to showcase concepts like
+This is an Android app project to showcase the following concepts:
-- MVVM pattern; Fragment -> ViewModel -> Repository -> Room or Retrofit
+- MVVM pattern; Fragment -> ViewModel -> Repository -> Room/Retrofit
 - Android Jetpack Navigation for navigation between Fragments
 - Dependency Injection via Hilt
-- Paging Library 3
+- Paging Library 3 for loading and displaying pages of data
 - caching data via Android Room
 - getting data from a server via Retrofit
 - DataBinding